How to Install Java in Linux?

 It will give Java compiler version installed.
 This will confirm the successful installation of JDK as the compiler is part of JDK.
 JDK Install Confirmation

-Step 4: You can have multiple Java installations like default JDK, Oracle JDK on one server.
-To configure which version is the default for the use, you can use the command update-alternatives.
-This command will configure and display all the java installations available on the server so that you can choose one of them.
+Step 4: You can have multiple Java installations, such as the default JDK or Oracle JDK, on one server.
+To configure which version is the default for use, you can use the command update-alternatives.
+This command will configure and display all the Java installations available on the server so that you can choose one of them.
 Step 4 As no other Java installation is available on the server, it will show that there is only one alternative.

 Step 5:

-• In Linux operating systems, many programs are written in java using the JAVA_HOME variable to determine the java installation location.
+• In Linux operating systems, many programs are written in Java and use the JAVA_HOME variable to determine the Java installation location.

 • The JAVA_HOME environment variable points to the directory where the Java runtime environment (JRE) is installed on your computer.

-• If JAVA_HOME variable is not set properly, we can't run java programs as OS will not be able to find at what location Java is installed on your machine.
+• If the JAVA_HOME variable is not set properly, we can't run Java programs as OS cannot find the location where Java is installed on your machine.

 Let's set the environment variable JAVA_HOME.
 First, open environment variables file using nano editor in Linux.
 Command: $ sudo nano /etc/environment Step 5

-Step 6: Generally, default installation path for OpenJDK is as follows:/usr/lib/jvm/java-11-openjdk-amd64/bin/java.
-Copy the path which gives the location of Java installation as above and set the variable JAVA_HOME to the path as shown below.
+Step 6: Generally, the default installation path for OpenJDK is'/usr/lib/jvm/java-11-openjdk-amd64/bin/java.
+Copy the path which gives the location of Java installation as above and set the variable JAVA_HOME` to the path as shown below.
 Step 6 Save the changes and exit the editor using Crtl+X.

 Step 7: Now, the JAVA_HOME variable is set.
 To verify it check what's stored in the variable.
 Use source /etc/environment to go to the environment file.
 Step 7